 Crispy Swedish Pancakes

 Need a fast breakfast for busy mornings?
+Or a fast dinner idea?
+Kids love breakfast for dinner!

 These are more thin than regular pancakes, they cook up quickly (of course I use my favorite pan so I can make a lot at once), and are yummy with the traditional real maple syrup and loads of butter — pastured butter if possible.
 You could also serve them with a little jam.
 They get crispy on the edges and are a nice switch from the fluffier pancakes like in other recipes.